— NFL Schedules and Calendars for the 2018 Season —

-The NFL season about to start, and it’s super-helpful to know when the games come on, and who’s playing in them.
+The NFL schedule is out, and it’s super-helpful to know when the games come on, and who’s playing in them, so you can make plans.
 You’d think you could get NFL calendars onto your iPhone and iPad and Mac by visiting nfl.com, but they don’t have downloadable or subscribe-able calendars there, so don’t bother looking.
 Instead, go to the South End Zone website, where you’ll find calendars for every team, and for the post-season, and for prime-time, and more.
 The beautiful thing about the South End Zone’s calendars is you can subscribe to them ONCE and they will continue to work year after year after year.

 Another beautiful thing: the times shown for the games are always in your local time zone!
 If you’re in California on a Monday Night, South End Zone’s calendar shows game time as 5:30 PM.
 If you’re in Texas that night, it shows the game time as 7:30 PM.
 It’s awesome.

 Note: you can put the South End Zone’s calendars onto PCs and Android devices too.

 Here are some calendars you may like, courtesy of South End Zone:

 All prime-time games (Thursday Night Football, Sunday Night Football, Monday Night Football)

 All post-season games

 All San Francisco 49ers games

 All Green Bay Packer games (for my friend Tom)